middyjs/middy/packages/http-event-normalizer/README.md

 ## Options

-- payloadFormatVersion (number) (optional): Defaults to `1 `.
-Set it to `2` to use API Gateway HTTP API v2.0 event payload (https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html).
+- payloadFormatVersion (number) (optional): Defaults to `1 ` for API Gateway REST API v1 or Application Load Balancer (ALB) event payload.
+Set it to `2` to use API Gateway HTTP API v2 event payload.

 ## Sample usage